ierolsen/Bachelor-Thesis-Project-ML-Based-Conveyor-Belt-for-Detecting-Separating-Rotten-Fruits/README.md

 ![080223_training](https://user-images.githubusercontent.com/30235603/223701159-20f56e72-95e7-40e7-ae83-e2f418dc7a78.png)

 If a fruit is detected as rotten, the real-time database on Firebase is updated.
-A Raspberry Pi continuously receives the data from Firebase, and if the value of **run** is **True**, a DC motor is activated to separate the rotten fruit from the fresh ones.
+A Raspberry Pi continuously receives the data from Firebase, and if the value of **run** is **True**, a DC motor is activated to separate the rotten fruit.
 The numbers of rotten and fresh fruits are updated in the database.

 ![motor_gif1](https://user-images.githubusercontent.com/30235603/229095354-ad442872-c121-404d-99ce-18c689bc62ff.gif)
 ![motor_gif2](https://user-images.githubusercontent.com/30235603/229095319-bd354e5b-b572-4b22-a6d2-02bb492aa5e3.gif)